esikm/Pillow/docs/reference/PixelAccess.rst

 =============================

-The PixelAccess class provides read and write access to :py:class:`PIL.Image` data at a pixel level.
+The PixelAccess class provides read and write access to :py:class:`PIL2.Image` data at a pixel level.

 .. note::  Accessing individual pixels is fairly slow.
 If you are looping over all of the pixels in an image, there is likely a faster way using other parts of the Pillow API.